ArnaudBarre/tnode/README.md

 # tnode [![npm](https://img.shields.io/npm/v/@arnaud-barre/tnode)](https://www.npmjs.com/package/@arnaud-barre/tnode)

+> [!CAUTION]
+> With node natively supporting TS 🎉, I don't use this anymore and I will not make update to it.

 Simple node wrapper that runs esbuild on TS files for ESM projects.
 Requires usage of explicit extensions. esbuild target is set to node 18.

 For CJS projects, see [@nabla/tnode](https://github.com/nabla/tnode)